vanshajkhattar/AML-SSD-final-project/README.md

 ![Data Augmentation](Images/DataAUgmentation_Test.png)

 # 2. Procedure taken to Reproduce the Results.(Our Procedure and Results to reproduce the SSD algorithm)
-- Literature review was done of other object detection methods like R-CNN, Faster R-CNN and YOLO(You Only Look Once).
+- __Step1__  Literature review was done of other object detection methods like R-CNN, Faster R-CNN and YOLO(You Only Look Once).
-- The SSD model implementation is done using deep learning framework.
+- __Step2__ The SSD model implementation is done using deep learning framework.
 For model building, we referred 2 open source codes on github.
   - Open Source Codes Referred -
      -https://github.com/amdegroot/ssd.pytorch
      -https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection
+ - __Step3__  __Building model in PyTorch__
+       - __A.
+Inputs to the model__
+           There are three inputs to our SSD model: Images, ground truth object bounding boxes and Object's labels
-  - Program Code:
+       - __B.Data Pipeline__
+          Our data is divided into training and test splits.
-- Steps followed for Model implementation:
+       - __Steps followed for model implementation-__
                       - Data Transforms
                       - PyTorch DataLoader
                       - Base network(VGG 16 is used as the base network)
                       - Auxiliary Convolutions
                       - Prediction Convolutions
                       - Prior
                       - Multi Loss
                       - Software Framework used: PyTorch
-  - Model traied on Google Colab.
+                      - Model trained on Google Colab.

+- __Step4__ __Training-__
-- Trained the SSD model on two different datasets (PASCALVOC2007 Train, PASCALVOC2012 Train).
+           - Trained the SSD model on two different datasets (PASCALVOC2007 Train, PASCALVOC2012 Train) using google colab GPU.
-  -
-  -
+           - In the paper, authors used Stochastic Gradient Descent in batches of 32 images, with an initial learning rate of 1e−3, momentum of 0.9, and 5e-4 weight decay.
+We used a batch size of 8 images for increased stability.
+-__Step5__ Testing
-- Tested the SSD model on two different datasets.
+Tested the SSD model on two different datasets.
 (PASCAL VOC2007 Test, PASCAL VOC2012 Test).

 # 3. Describes measurements and/or analysis of what was discovered when attempting to reproduce result.
 - Our analysis and Model analysis.
 SSD TEst Results on VOC 2007

 ![Test Results on Voc2007](Images/SSD_results_3.PNG)
+- After training our SSD model, and testing it on bot PASCAL VOC datasets, we found that our accuracy and mAP were very close to the results that the authors got.

 # 4. Discussion and References to relevant papers.
 - Object detection is the combined task of object localization (providing bounding boxes) and classification (labelling), in an Image.
 The basic Convolutional Neural Network (CNN) architecture for it being VGG16 [1].
 Object detection falls into two broad categories- region based and classification/regression methods.
 A thorough study of the same is presented in [1].